sailpoint-oss/golang-sdk/api_v3/docs/SourceUsagesAPI.md

-## GetStatusBySourceId
+## Finds status of source usage

 > SourceUsageStatus GetStatusBySourceId(ctx, sourceId).Execute()

-Finds status of source usage
+This API returns the status of the source usage insights setup by IDN source ID.

 ### Example